How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Rockets hit the road the Spurs on Friday at 8:00 PM ET.
+The Wizards take to the home court of the Heat on Friday at 8:00 PM ET.

 How to Watch